Cigaritis natalensis

 Cigaritis natalensis, the Natal bar or Natal barred blue, is a butterfly of the family Lycaenidae.
 It is found in South Africa, from the Eastern Cape along the coast to KwaZulu-Natal, Eswatini, the Free State, Mpumalanga, Gauteng, Limpopo and North West provinces, and part of the Northern Cape province.
 It is also present in Botswana.

-The wingspan is 25-32.5 mm for males and 26.5–34 mm for females.
+The wingspan is 25–32.5 mm for males and 26.5–34 mm for females.
 Adults are on wing year-round with peaks from September to October and from March to May.

-The larvae feed on Canthium inerme, Clerodendrum glabrum and Ximenia caffra.
+The larvae feed on Canthium inerme, Clerodendrum glabrum and Ximenia afra.